provenance-io/provenance/x/expiration/spec/02_state.md

 # State

 The expiration module maintains a simple state collection.
 The `Expiration` is the data structure stored on the blockchain.
-It consists of five parts.
+It consists of the following five parts:

 - the module asset ID
 - the owner of the expiration record